 Graduate students include those pursuing a master's or doctoral degree.
-California State University, Northridge (CSUN) offers over 58 master's degrees and two doctorates.
-Explore CSUN graduate degree programs.
+California State University, Northridge (CSUN) offers 98 master's degree options and three doctoral programs.

 Two Application Processes

 - Applicants to master's and doctoral programs must typically apply to both the university and the academic department.
 Many departments have higher admission standards than the university admission criteria and require a separate departmental application.

 - While most graduate programs continue accepting applications after the initial filing period, individual programs may have earlier filing deadlines than the university deadlines, or they may accept applications only for fall (not spring) admission.